sdubinsky/fencing-database/readme.md

 ## To update the heroku db

-1. dump the db by running `pg_dump --no-owner fencingstats > dump.dump`
+1. dump the db by running `pg_dump --inserts --no-owner fencingstats > dump.dump`
 2. upload it to heroku by running `heroku pg:psql < dump.dump`

 ## To add a new list of entries for a tournament: